 Dorcas Richardson: A Story of Resilience and Freedom

 Have you ever heard a story of a woman, once enslaved in antebellum Charleston for more than 30 years, who went on to personally care for hundreds of children across the state of South Carolina, and own her own business?
-While records are scarce, primary sources piece together the story of a mother of five, whose life began in a system she was forced into, but despite the turmoil, went on to live a life of personal triumph, and resilience.
-Her name is Dorcas Richardson, and through primary sources hiding in the historic record, like a proud signature in a banking receipt c.1870s, we are able to piece together the chapters of her legacy.
+While records are scarce, primary sources piece together the incredible story of a mother of five, whose life began in a system she was forced into, but despite the turmoil, went on to live a life of personal triumph, and resilience.
+Her name is Dorcas Richardson, and through primary sources hiding in the historic record, like a proud signature in a banking receipt from the 1870s, we are able to piece together the chapters of her legacy.

 Rear of the Aiken-Rhett House c.1820, former enslaved quarters on either side, one for men and the other for women and children.
 Dorcas was enslaved here from c.1831-1865.